 - Transcript evaluation and review by Education Advisory Content Area liaison for strengths and weaknesses in content area and possible additional course recommendations

 - GPA of 2.75

 - Submission of Content Area Assessments Portfolio (see M.A.T.
-Handbook) in discipline-specific secondary or elementary broad fields to be evaluated and reviewed by Education Advisory Council content area liaison for strengths and weaknesses in content/certification area and possible additional course recommendations (one week before interview for review by faculty content expert)
+Handbook) in discipline-specific secondary or elementary broad fields to be evaluated and reviewed by Education Advisory Council content area liaison for strengths and weaknesses in content/certification area and possible additional course recommendations

 - Department interview

 - On-site writing sample

 - Passing of Illinois State Police background check

 - B- or better in EDUC 210